dhivanpatel/aws-cdk-github-actions/README.md

 # IMPORTANT NOTE

-- This is a template so you need to enter correct information
+- This is a template so you need to enter correct information.
+Also this is for python but can work similarly for other languages.